gevro/gatk4-exome-analysis-pipeline-flat/README.md

 # gatk4-exome-analysis-pipeline
+# Flattened structs (nested json input format) to make it compatible with Terra.

 ### Purpose :
 This WDL pipeline implements data pre-processing and initial variant calling according to the GATK Best Practices for germline SNP and Indel discovery in human exome sequencing data.